Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_07"></a>
 ## 7. How to use our Docker container?

-For the convenience of our readers and any scientist that would like to replicate our results, we provide (1) a publicly available Docker container, and (2) a Docker file.
-These two options offer our readers to download (or create) a system with all our software requirements.
+For the convenience of our readers and any scientist that would like to replicate our results, we provide (1) a publicly available Docker container, and (2) the Docker file used to build it.
+These two offer our readers the options to download and/or locally build the Docker container with all our software requirements.
 This provides a self-contained environment where our artifact runs out-of-the-box.

 As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 7: How to Download our publicly available Docker Container?](https://www.youtube.com/watch?v=TQrU4osynUg&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=9).

 Currently, natively only Intel CPUs are supported.
-To build, test, benchmark and replicate our results in an **Apple Silicon-based computer** (`M1`, `M2`, `M3`, `M4` CPus), in Docker Desktop, turn **OFF** Rosetta as shown below.
+To build, test, benchmark and replicate our results in **Apple Silicon-based computers** (`M1`, `M2`, `M3`, `M4` CPus), in Docker Desktop, turn **OFF** Rosetta as shown below.

 ![](gifs/06-docker/docker_rosetta_setting.png)

+<a name="section_07_01"></a>
 ### 7.1 How to download our public Docker container?

 To download our Docker container, simply execute the command below